mitchwadair/tesjs/README.md

 ```

 # Basic Usage
 Keep in mind that in order for your subscriptions to work, the url you are pointing to for the listener **MUST** use `HTTPS` and port `443`.
 More information can be found in the Twitch documentation [here](https://dev.twitch.tv/docs/eventsub).
-Their suggestion for testing locally is to use a product like [ngrok](https://ngrok.com/) to create an `HTTPS` enpoint to forward your local server (which is hosted on `HTTP`).
+Their suggestion for testing locally is to use a product like [ngrok](https://ngrok.com/) to create an `HTTPS` endpoint to forward your local server (which is hosted on `HTTP`).
 ```js
 const TES = require('tesjs');